viamrobotics/docs/docs/registry/configure.md

 | `VIAM_MODULE_DATA` | A persistent folder location a module can use to store data across reboots and versions.
 Use this directory to store [python virtual environments](/program/python-venv/) when writing and deploying multiple python modules that share the same dependencies, for example.<br>`$VIAM_HOME/module-data/my-namespace_my-module/` |
 | `VIAM_MODULE_ID` | The module ID of the module. <br>`viam:realsense` |

-If you are using a [local module](#local-modules), you must set these variables manually.
+If you are using a [local module](#local-modules), you would need to set these variables manually if your module requires them.

 ## Local modules